 How to Use Digital Signage in Schools K-12

 Digital signage software comes with the flexibility to adapt to any industry.
 Whether in a manufacturing plant or a classroom, digital signage has the tools to bolster communication in any setting.
 However, the way in which you use digital signage varies not just between industries, but locations as well.
 A college campus will not use digital signage in the exact way a high school might.
 That is why it is important to understand your audience and the strengths of your facility.
 We will go over some of the most popular uses for digital signage in schools K-12.
 Looking to try digital signage out for yourself?
 Click here to sign up today!

 #1.
 Cloud Integration

 The first thing most people are likely to become familiar with when starting out with digital signage is cloud integration.
 If you pair your software with a BrightSign player, you will receive a free BSN Cloud account that can integrate with any of your content management software.
 Other cloud integrations such as OneDrive are also compatible with many digital signage systems.
 Becoming familiar with cloud integration is essential as it is basically the backbone of your signage.
-Sharing contents between departments, users, and even facilities are all powered by the cloud.
+Sharing content between departments, users, and even facilities are all powered by the cloud.
 Additionally, real-time updates and asset backups are only possible through cloud integrations.